-Section 30 of the Crime and Disorder Act 1998 (as amended by the Anti-Terrorism, Crime and Security Act 2001) creates an offence of racially or religiously aggravated criminal damage, based on the basic offence of criminal damage under Section 1(1) Criminal Damage Act 1971.
-Refer to CPS Guidance on Prosecuting Cases of Racist and Religious Crime, elsewhere in the Legal Guidance.
+Section 30 of the Crime and Disorder Act 1998 (as amended by the Anti-Terrorism, Crime and Security Act 2001) creates an offence of racially or religiously aggravated criminal damage, based on the basic offence of criminal damage under Section 1(1) CDA 1971.
+Refer to CPS Guidance on Prosecuting Cases of Racist and Religious Crime, the Legal Guidance.

-Files should be clearly identified as racial or religious incident cases: refer to Racially and Religiously Aggravated Crime elsewhere in the Legal Guidance.
+Files should be clearly identified as racial or religious incident cases.

 Threat to Destroy or Damage Property

-Section 2 of the Act creates two offences of threatening to destroy or damage:
+Section 2 of the CDA 1971 creates two offences of threatening to destroy or damage:

 - property belonging to the person threatened or a third person; or